 A Croatian powerhouse whose thunderous serve and tactical intelligence propelled him to the top of tennis before masterminding a champion's comeback.

-Ivan Ljubičić's career is a study in two distinct acts of excellence.
-In the first, he was a formidable force on the ATP Tour, a man whose cannon-like serve and aggressive baseline game carried him to a world No. 3 ranking.
-He battled through an era dominated by Roger Federer, Rafael Nadal, and Novak Djokovic, claiming notable victories and a prestigious Masters 1000 title at Indian Wells in 2010.
-His game was power tempered with a quiet, analytical mind.
-The second act cemented his legacy in the sport's history books.
-As the coach of Roger Federer from 2016 to 2022, Ljubičić was the strategic architect behind one of the most stunning late-career resurgences.
-He helped refine Federer's game, guiding him back to three Grand Slam titles after a prolonged drought.
-Ljubičić evolved from a top competitor to a trusted sage, proving his understanding of tennis was as profound from the sidelines as it was on the court.
+Ivan Ljubičić won the Masters 1000 title at Indian Wells in 2010 and reached a world No. 3 ranking.
+His cannon-like serve and aggressive baseline game carried him through an era dominated by Roger Federer, Rafael Nadal, and Novak Djokovic.
+He claimed notable victories against all three.
+As Roger Federer's coach from 2016 to 2022, Ljubičić helped refine Federer's game, guiding him back to three Grand Slam titles after a prolonged drought.
+Ljubičić evolved from a top competitor to a trusted strategist, proving his understanding of tennis was as profound from the sidelines as it was on the court.

 1965–1980